JerJohn15/Bookstore-Website-Simulator/README.md

 **Database Usage:**

 - For storing a user's username, password, and allowance
-- All of the books that are available for sale
+-  For storing all of the books that are available for sale
-- All of the books that are within a user's checkout cart
+- For storing all of the books that are within a user's checkout cart

-*The name of the database tables for which I have stored each of this information is called, "account", "item record", and "check out".*
+*The name of the database tables for which I have stored each of this information is called, "account", "item_record", and "check _out".*

 #Tools Used: